Angélique Kidjo: Eve

-On January 28, 2014, Kidjo released a new album, Eve, dedicated to the women of Africa, to their resilience and their beauty: "Eve is an album of remembrance of African women I grew up with and a testament to the pride and strength that hide behind the smile that masks everyday troubles", Kidjo commented.
-She traveled to Kenya and Benin, from South to North and back, armed with a six-track field recorder, to capture the sweet rhythmic harmonies and chants of traditional women choirs.
-With the contribution of the Beninese percussionists from the Gangbe Brass Band, Kidjo laid the musical foundation of the album in New York with an ensemble of top session musicians—guitarist (and fellow Benin native) Lionel Loueke, guitarist Dominic James, drummer Steve Jordan, bass great Christian McBride—under the guidance of producer Patrick Dillett, a longtime collaborator of David Byrne.
-Helping the singer fulfil her vision on Eve was a host of exciting prominent newcomers to her musical circle, including guitarist and keyboardist Rostam Batmanglij from Vampire Weekend, Nigerian folk singer Aṣa on "Eva", legendary pianist Dr. John, who adds his New Orleans magic to "Kulumbu"; The Kronos Quartet and the Luxembourg Philharmonic Orchestra, The traditional Congolese song "Bana" features the vocals of Kidjo's mother Yvonne.
+On January 28, 2014, Kidjo the album Eve, which was dedicated to the women of Africa.
+Kidjo stated that "Eve is an album of remembrance of African women I grew up with and a testament to the pride and strength that hide behind the smile that masks everyday troubles."
+She recorded the album in New York with the Beninese percussionists from the Gangbe Brass Band and an ensemble of session musicians.
+Performers on the album include Beninese guitarist Lionel Loueke, Dominic James, Steve Jordan, Christian McBride, and producer Patrick Dillett.
+Guest musicians on the album include Rostam Batmanglij from Vampire Weekend, Nigerian folk singer Aṣa on "Eva", pianist Dr. John on "Kulumbu"; the Kronos Quartet and the Luxembourg Philharmonic Orchestra.
+The traditional Congolese song "Bana" features the vocals of Kidjo's mother Yvonne.

 The album debuted at number 1 in the Billboard World Music chart.
-The album Eve was rated No. 1 in the Top 12 of World Music albums for 2014 by Radio France Internationale.
+It was rated No. 1 among world music albums for 2014 by Radio France Internationale.
 Its opening track, "M'Baamba", featured in The New York Times' "Top 10 songs of 2014" list.

 Eve won the Grammy Award for Best Global Music Album at the 57th Grammy Awards.